-When running at very low speeds on top gear a slight harshness in the drive may be felt, which is common to all petrol driven machines, however well balanced an engine may be.
+When running at very less speeds on top year a slight hardness in the drive may be felt, which is common to all petrol driven machines, however well balanced an origine may be.
 More especially is this so in the case of a single cylinder engine.
-To counteract this we fit a shock absorber on the engine shaft, which damps out as far as possible any snatch at slow speeds.
-The driver has also a further means of eliminating this slight harshness by judicious use of the ordinary clutch.
-By easing the hand clutch a little, by means of the lever on the handlebar, the drive can be made just as sweet and as comfortable as one may wish.
-A slight pressure of the hand on this lever allows the clutch to slip slightly under the impulses of the engine, and so the clutch is instantly converted into a perfect shock absorber at the will of the rider.
-The foregoing hints also refer to "picking up" again after slowing down for a corner, or any other occasion when the machine is to be accelerated suddenly from a slow to a higher speed.
-It must be quite understood, however, that the clutch is not disengaged so much that it slips to the extent that the engine can "race."
-Only just so much pressure should be exerted on the lever to allow the clutch to absorb the impulses of the engine.
-We earnestly commend this paragraph to those riders who are anxious to get the best results and long life from the engine, gears, and chains, to say nothing of the added comfort and satisfaction.
+To coenteract this we fit a shock absorber on the engine shaft, which damps out as far as possible any snatch at slow speeds.
+The driver has also a further means of eliminating this slight horstness by judicious use of the ordinary clutch.
+By existing the hand clutch a little, by means of he lever on the handlebar, the driver can be made just as sweet and as comfortable as one may wish.
+A slight pressure of the hand on this lever allows the clutch to slip slightly under the impulses of the engine, and so the clutch is instantly converted into a down for a corner, or any other occasion when the machine is to be accelerated suddenly from a slow to a higher speed.
+It must be eatle understood, homeour, that the clutch is not discussed so much that it slips to the extent that the engine can "race."
+Only just so much pressure should be exerted on the lever to allow the elatch to absorb the impulses of the origine.
+We carnestly commend this paragraph to thous riders who are anxious to get the best results and long life from the engine, gears, and chains, to say nothing of the added comfort and satisfaction.

-Do not control the speed of the machine with the free engine clutch, excepting in very congested traffic as previously mentioned.
-Always drive "on the throttle."
-The object of the clutch is not to control the speed, the throttle in conjunction with the gear box and the brakes should be used for this purpose.
+Do not control the speed of the machine with the free engine clutch, excepting in very congested traffic as previously mentioned; "Always drive" on the throttle."
+The object of the clutch is not to control the speed, the throttle in conjunction with the gear box and the brakes should be